 If you’re missing an entire arch of teeth, whether in the top or bottom of your mouth, a full denture can restore the look of your smile.
 It is crafted using ceramic or acrylic teeth that are placed on a gum-colored base, which is made to look like your natural smile.

-Once your dentist in Severna Park has taken impressions of your mouth, the dental lab technicians will work to craft your dentures appropriately.
+Once your dentist in Millersville has taken impressions of your mouth, the dental lab technicians will work to craft your dentures appropriately.
 Top dentures are made to cover the roof of the mouth while bottom dentures look like a horseshoe.
 This is to allow enough room for your tongue.
 Your natural suction is what holds them in place, but some patients opt to purchase an over-the-counter denture adhesive, too.

 A partial works to prevent natural teeth from shifting out of place, and it enables you to eat without worry.
 Using a metal clasp, the prosthetic is anchored to your natural teeth.
 This gives you a complete, natural-looking smile.